Cloud seeding: Electric charges

 Since 2021, the United Arab Emirates have been using drones equipped with a payload of electric-charge emission instruments and customized sensors that fly at low altitudes and deliver an electric charge to air molecules.
 This method may have contributed to a significant rainstorm in July 2021.
-For instance, in Al Ain it rained 6.9 millimeters (¼ inch) on 20–21 July.
+For instance, in Al Ain it rained 6.9 millimetres (¼ inch) on 20–21 July.

 Infrared laser pulses

 An electronic mechanism was tested in 2010, when infrared laser pulses were directed to the air above Berlin by researchers from the University of Geneva.
 The experimenters posited that the pulses would encourage atmospheric sulfur dioxide and nitrogen dioxide to form particles that would then act as seeds.